 Project Highlights

-Participants from various Oblasts were required to register and complete a questionnaire before getting tested for Hepatitis and COVID-19.
-The questionnaire asks for basic medical demographic information.
+Participants from various oblasts were required to register and complete a questionnaire before being tested for Hepatitis and COVID-19.
+The questionnaire collects medical demographic information.

-IGH and CDC Uzbekistan staff members provided sample collection and data entry training to the seven participating Obalsts.
-These trainings allowed for the staff to asses the current capabilities for the medical staff to test and compile the testing information.
-Monitoring and evaluation was also a component of the survey after the initial site visit.
+IGH and CDC Uzbekistan staff members provided sample collection and data entry training to the seven participating obalsts.
+These trainings prepared staff to assess the capabilities of medical staff to test and compile the testing information.
+Monitoring and evaluation were integrated into the survey after the initial site visit.

 Medical professionals from regional polyclinics performed blood testing on the participants.
-The samples were then sent to the Institute of Virology to be tested.
+The samples were then sent for testing at the Institute of Virology.